F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 AS3 declaration processing involves these four steps:

-1. You submit the AS3 template inside the configMap resource and deploy it in Kubernetes.
+1. Submit the AS3 template inside a configMap, and deploy it in Kubernetes.

 2. After the AS3 configMap becomes available for processing, CIS performs service discovery as described in the Service Discovery section.

-3. After Service discovery completes, CIS modifies the AS3 template to append discovered endpoints.
+3. After Service discovery completes, CIS modifies the AS3 template, and appends the discovered endpoints.
 CIS only modify these two values in the AS3 template:

    - :code:`serverAddresses` array.
 If this array is not empty, CIS treats will not overwrite the entries.

    - :code:`servicePort` value.

-4. CIS posts the generated AS3 declaration to the BIG-IP system and begins processing traffic.
+4. CIS posts the generated AS3 declaration to the BIG-IP system to begin processing traffic.

 .. rubric:: **CIS and AS3 deployment workflow**